Answered By: Jennifer Harris Last Updated: Jun 23, 2017 Views: 24

 HG 4538 .B675 2004 - Call number for "Measuring Political Risk: Risks to Foreign Investment" by Charlotte H. Brink

 You need to know a book's call number in order to get it off the shelf in the library.
 Not sure how to find a book by call number?
-Ask a librarian or check out this video for more help:
+You can contact the reference desk at firstname.lastname@example.org or 844.684.0456 (toll free) You can also check out the video below for more help.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.

 Use the search box above to type your question to search for an answer or browse existing FAQs by group, topic, etc.